Three-speed ballistic annihilation: phase transition and universality: Acknowledgements

 \section{Acknowledgements}

-J.H.\ was supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement no.\ 639046), and is grateful to Agelos Georgakopoulos for several helpful discussions.
+J.H.\ has been supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement no.\ 639046) and by the UK Research and Innovation Future Leaders Fellowship MR/S016325/1, and is grateful to Agelos Georgakopoulos for several helpful discussions.
 L.T.\ was supported by the French ANR project MALIN (ANR-16-CE93-000).